rubydamodar/Cognifyz-Data-Mastery-Program/README.md

 ```

+# 🌟 Cognifyz Technologies: Internship Guidelines and Best Practices

+## 🔹 About Cognifyz Technologies
+Cognifyz Technologies is a leading technology company specializing in data science, artificial intelligence (AI), machine learning (ML), and data analytics solutions.
+We are committed to delivering innovative, impactful projects and offering skill-enhancing training programs that prepare professionals for industry challenges.

+## 💼 Enhancing Your Professional Presence
+Maximize your professional growth by sharing your achievements on LinkedIn.
+Highlight your offer letter, completed tasks, or internship completion certificate to showcase your experience.
+Ensure to tag **Cognifyz Technologies** and use these hashtags for greater reach:
+- #cognifyz
+- #cognifyzTech
+- #cognifyzTechnologies

+## 📋 Key Guidelines
+1. **🔍 Maintain Academic Integrity**: Submitting original work is essential.
+Plagiarism or copying code may lead to termination of your internship and restrict future opportunities.
+2. **🎥 Project Showcasing**:
+   - Create a professional video highlighting your completed tasks and achievements.
+   - Post the video on LinkedIn to establish credibility among peers.
+   - Tag **Cognifyz Technologies** and use relevant hashtags for visibility.

+## 🏆 Task Levels and Submission
+Choose and complete any 2 out of the 3 levels below.
+Successfully completing **Level 3** (2 out of 4 tasks) may improve your chances of receiving a stipend.

+### 🔹 Level 1: Data Exploration and Preprocessing
+**Task 1**:
+- 🔎 Explore the dataset and identify the number of rows and columns.
+- 🚫 Check and handle missing values in the dataset.
+- 🔄 Perform data type conversions if necessary.
+- 📊 Analyze the distribution of the target variable (e.g., "Aggregate rating") and check for class imbalances.

+### 🔹 Level 2: Descriptive Analysis
+**Task 1**:
+- 📈 Calculate key statistical measures (mean, median, standard deviation, etc.) for numerical columns.
+- 📋 Explore the distribution of categorical variables such as "Country Code," "City," and "Cuisines."
+- 🍽️ Identify the top cuisines and cities with the most restaurants.

+### 🔹 Level 3: Advanced Analysis (Optional for Stipend)
+- Complete any 2 out of 4 advanced tasks to qualify for the stipend.

+## 📥 Submission Process
+A submission form will be shared at a later date.
+Until then, continue your tasks and maintain separate files for each level.

+## 🌐 Best Practices for LinkedIn Posts
+- **📝 Create Quality Content**: Provide detailed explanations and visual evidence of your work.
+- **🔖 Tagging and Hashtags**: Tag **Cognifyz Technologies** and include hashtags like #cognifyz, #cognifyzTech, and #cognifyzTechnologies.
+- **🎬 Video Demonstrations**: A well-made video can significantly boost engagement and establish your credibility.

 ### Overview of Directories:
 - **LEVEL 1**: Initial data exploration and preprocessing with geospatial visualizations.
 - **LEVEL 2**: Includes feature engineering and in-depth analysis of pricing, bookings, and delivery trends.